00Beetzncheez00/htb-reports/htb-blue.md

 - https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/

 7. Now that we have SYSTEM / Admin access to the system let's proceed to dump the password hashes of the users on the system (Attachments 12 - 14).
 These can be used for later items on the system.
 As you can imagine now that the hashes are taken the sky is the limit when it comes to doing what we want with the target.

+**NOTE:** Once SYSTEM / Admin access has been had to the target the client would be then notified of what needs to be done to plug the security hole.
+Then the client will have to determine if the system needs to be patched immediately based on business risk.

 - **Attachment 12**